hpmicro/hpm_sdk/samples/opener/motor/README_en.rst

   - A development board with Ethernet.
 Refer to the {ref}pin description <board_resource> of the specific development board to view the Ethernet hardware.

-    - ==According to your development board, select RMII/RGMII and ethernet phy in the CMakeLists.txt==
+    - **According to your development board, select RMII/RGMII and ethernet phy in the CMakeLists.txt**

   - A PC with a network port.